 Beyond diet and exercise, it’s also important to monitor your smoking and drinking habits.
 Research has found that, regular smokers, alcohol abusers, and those who consume high caffeine levels not only tend to have lower sperm counts, but the sperm they produce tends to be lower in quality.

 However, one habit you might not want to eliminate if you're concerned about your fertility is masturbation.
-That’s right—research has found that men who ejaculate more frequently actually tend to have higher sperm counts.
+That’s right—research has found that men who ejaculate frequently actually tend to have better sperm health than those who abstain (although there is a tradeoff in that, while abstinence periods tend to increase subsequent sperm count, the viability of the sperm released takes a hit).

 To sum it up, science suggests that guys who want to increase their sexual potency probably don’t need to worry about buying new underwear or giving up pocket pool.
 Instead, focus on improving your diet and getting your body in better physical shape—but just maybe not through competitive bicycling.